zurgeg/linux_rocksmith/guides/arch-non-pipewire-old.md

 Log out and back in.

 <details><summary> How to check if this worked correctly</summary>
+For the packages, do `pacman -Q <packages here>`.
+Should output the names and versions without errors.

 	For the groups, run `groups`.
 This will give you a list, which should contain "audio" and "realtime".